 Helmets must cover the head and ears.
-Helmets with spoilers or edges that stick out are not permitted.
+The helmets shall have no spoilers, nor protruding parts.
 Protective features integral to the event being contested, such as chin guards on SL helmets are permitted.
 Soft ear protection is only permitted for helmets used in SL and P.

-Helmet mounted cameras are not allowed on helmets in official training or competition.
+Helmet mounted cameras, and the mount itself, are not allowed on helmets in official training or competition.

-U.S. Ski & Snowboard does not wish for officials to disqualify, or deny entry or starts to an athlete because the athlete has personalized his/her helmet with stickers, glitter, helmet cam mounts or other applications.
+U.S. Ski & Snowboard does not wish for officials to disqualify, or deny entry or starts to an athlete because the athlete has personalized his/her helmet with stickers, glitter, or other non-protruding applications.